‘The Conners’ Fans Confused By Photo Of Troublemaking New Character

 Fans of The Conners have already seen Harris get into trouble since she befriended Odessa.
 The rebellious daughter of Darlene and her ex-husband David (Johnny Galecki) was busted for making and selling weed cookies, and she wore a risque outfit to a showing of The Rocky Horror Picture Show with her new friend.

-And in the new episode of the ABC hit, it sounds like things will hit a boiling point.
+In the new episode of the ABC hit, it sounds like things will hit a boiling point.
 A synopsis for the upcoming The Conners episode, “Tempest in a Stew Pot,” reveals that Dan (John Goodman) bans Odessa from the house, “causing a rift with Harris,” according to The Futon Critic.

-Bennett joins an already supersize Conners cast as a recurring guest star on the show.
-As The Inquisitr previously shared, other returning guest stars for the second season of The Conners include James Pickens Jr., Jay R, Ferguson, Estelle Parsons, and Katie Sagal.
+Bennett joins an already supersized Conners cast as a recurring guest star on the show.
+As The Inquisitr previously shared, other returning guest stars for the second season of The Conners include James Pickens Jr., Jay R. Ferguson, Estelle Parsons, and Katie Sagal.
 Johnny Galecki has also appeared on the ABC sitcom.